 Yes, the power of modern technology should scare you.

-By selling millions of user-profiles, that’s how companies like Facebook and Google have made their multi-billion-dollar profits.
+By selling millions of user-profiles, that’s how online companies have made their multi-billion-dollar profits.

 Like I said, no such thing as a free lunch.

 “They Have Something to Hide, But Do I?”

 Yes, you do.
 We all do.

 Now that doesn’t necessarily mean that you have done something wrong and should hide your actions from Uncle Sam.

 No, that just means that you deserve the basic right to privacy.

 Unless you’re willing to stand on top of a soapbox and shout your social security number out loud, then you have something to hide or keep hidden.